ministryofjustice/hmpps-book-secure-move-frontend/README.md

-# Prisoner Escort and Custody Service (PECS) Frontend
+# Book a secure move frontend

-This is the rendering application for the PECS service.
+This is the rendering application for the Book a secure move service.

+Book a secure move is part of the HMPPS Prisoner Escort and Custody Service (PECS) programme.

 ## Dependencies